MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Get-ADUser.md

 - OneLevel or 1
 - Subtree or 2

-A Base query searches only for the given user.
-If an OU is given as the SearchBase, no results will be returned.
+A SearchScope with a Base value searches only for the given user.
+If an OU is specified in the SearchBase parameter, no user will be returned by, for example, a specified Filter statement.
-A OneLevel query searches the immediate children of that path or object.This option only works when an OU is given as the SearchBase.
+A OneLevel query searches the immediate children of that path or object.
+This option only works when an OU is given as the SearchBase.
 If a user is given, no results are returned.
 A Subtree query searches the current path or object and all children of that path or object.

 ```yaml